50 Ostara Recipes to Try This Year

 As an Amazon Associate we earn from qualifying purchases.
 This post may contain affiliate links from Amazon and other sites that we collect a share of sales from.
 You may learn more here.

-Ostara is the pagan holiday that celebrates the Spring Equinox, which occurs between March 19th and March 23rd in the Northern Hemisphere.
-The holiday honors the goddess Eostre and the fertility of the spring season with symbols like eggs and rabbits.
+Ostara is the modern pagan holiday that celebrates the Spring Equinox, which occurs between March 19th and March 23rd in the Northern Hemisphere.
+The holiday honors the goddess Eostre and the fertility of the spring season with symbols like eggs, rabbits, flowers and greens.

-Some ways you can celebrate the holiday include eating recipes that include eggs, decorating your altar with flowers connected to Ostara like daffodils and violets, and even doing a bit of spring cleaning to shoo any energetic cobwebs from the winter out the door.
+Some ways you can celebrate the Wheel of the Year holiday include making seasonal recipes like those that include eggs, decorating your Ostara altar with flowers like daffodils and violets, and doing a bit of spring cleaning to shoo any lingering winter energy out the door.

 What Is Ostara?

-Ostara is the Wiccan and pagan holiday that celebrates the first day of Spring.
-It is one of the Lesser Sabbats or quarter holidays.
-It represents the Spring Equinox (also known as the vernal equinox), which is one of the two times of the year when night and day are the same length.
+Ostara is the Wiccan and modern pagan holiday that celebrates the first day of Spring.
+It is one of the Lesser Sabbats and represents the Spring Equinox (also known as the Vernal Equinox).
+This is one of the two times of the year when night and day are approximately equal in length.

-For Wiccans, it is when the Goddess is in her Maiden aspect and when the God is a young man.
+For Wiccans, Ostara is when the Goddess is in her Maiden aspect and when the God is a young man.

 What Are the Traditional Foods of Ostara?

-Eggs and foods made with eggs are the most important foods for Ostara.
-Eggs are a symbol of fertility in both a literal way and a metaphorical one.
-They represent the potential for life as well as what is possible and coming to be as the wheel turns towards warmer days.
+Eggs and foods made with eggs are the most important traditional foods of Ostara.
+Eggs symbolize fertility both literally and metaphorically, representing potential, possibility, and what is beginning to take shape as the Wheel turns toward warmer days.

 Some traditional foods of Ostara include: